Treat Cavities & Restore Your Smile

 - What’s a Temporary Filling and Why Would I Need One?

 - Problems With Dental Fillings

 What Steps Are Involved in Filling a Tooth?

 First, the dentist numbs the area around the affected tooth.
 They then remove the decay from the tooth.
 The choice of instrument depends on the dentist’s training.
 Next, once the decay has been removed, the dentist will clean the cavity of bacteria and debris.
 If the decay is near the root, your dentist may first put in a liner to protect the nerve.
 Finally, we apply the tooth-colored material in layers.
 We use a special light that “cures” or hardens each layer.
 The dentist will shape the composite material to the desired result.
 Excess material is trimmed off.
 Generally, after the filling is in, your dentist will finish and polish it.

 The New Standard For Filling Cavities

-In the past, the only material used for filling cavities was metal amalgam, which has silver, tin, copper, and mercury.
-Metal amalgam is very pliable and resists wear and tear, but it is also grayish in color and does not match your natural teeth.
-Alternatively, composite fillings comprise a special dental resin that is strong and durable.
+In the past, amalgam was used for filling teeth.
+This has silver, tin, copper, and mercury.
+Metal amalgam resists wear and tear, but it is also grayish in color.
+This does not match your natural teeth well.
+Alternatively, composite fillings comprise a special dental resin.
+This is strong and durable.
 We try to match this material to the exact color of your tooth enamel.
-At our offices, we repair cavities with composite fillings so you won’t have to worry about negatively impacting the aesthetics of your smile..
+At our offices, we repair cavities with composite fillings.
+This is so you won’t have to worry about negatively impacting the aesthetics of your smile.